http://Thriveworks%20named%20best%20online%20trauma%20therapy%20platform%20for%202025%20by%20verywell%20mind

 In preparation for a child to start therapy, parents and guardians should identify their willingness and availability to also partake in therapeutic services.

-Starting Child therapy
+Starting Child therapy in Lakewood

 What is child therapy?

 Child therapy, also known as counseling for kids, helps young individuals better understand and manage the challenges that affect their mental health.
 Common challenges amongst kids include behavioral issues, trauma, bullying, depression, and anxiety.
-All ages of children can attend and benefit from child-therapy at Thriveworks Lakewood.
+All ages of children can attend and benefit from child therapy at Thriveworks Lakewood.

 How does child therapy work?

-Child therapy works by using multiple techniques, tailored to fit the child’s needs based on their age group, their challenges, and the severity of their challenges.
+Child therapy works by using multiple techniques tailored to fit the child’s needs based on their age group, their challenges, and the severity of their challenges.
 It might involve play therapy for younger kids or cognitive behavioral therapy, dialectical behavioral therapy, art therapy, and others for varying ages.
 In any case, Thriveworks child therapists in Lakewood, OH have the expertise and experience to help kids at their level.

-Play therapy vs child therapy
+Play therapy vs. child therapy

 Child therapy is a type of therapy meant for clients within a specific age group, while play therapy is an approach to therapy that helps children with self-expression and stress relief, among others.
 Play therapy is a technique that is often used in child therapy to help children express what’s running through their minds when they do not have the words to express their thoughts and emotions.
-It can get children to express what’s wrong, what might be causing unwanted behaviors or what they might need, in a way that is accessible to them so that therapists can then work to treat the issue.
+It can get children to express what’s wrong, what might be causing unwanted behaviors, or what they might need in a way that is accessible to them so that therapists can then work to treat the issue.

 How to tell if my child needs counseling